inappstory/ugc-android-sdk/README.md

 ## Customization

 UGC item in `StoriesList` can be customized.
-To do this you need to set `csListUGCItemInterface`.
+To do this you need to set `csListUGCItemInterface` in AppearanceManager.

 ```js
 public interface IStoriesListUGCItem {